clementpoh/rust-cons-list/README.md

 # rust-cons-list

-Implementation of an e singly linked list in Rust.
+Implementation of a singly linked list in Rust.
 It is the recursively defined list that is introduced in [Chapter 15 of the Rust Book][book].
 While the linked list is disfavored in Rust, it's a familiar structure to many functional programmers.

 This crate extends the implementation of the basic cons list found straight in the Rust Book to offer some conveniences similar to those implemented for the